End-to-End Page-Level Assessment of Handwritten Text Recognition: Related Works

 \subsection{Metrics Related With the Bag of Words}

-The Bag of Words concept has been proposed in several works aiming to achieve RO-independent evaluation of text image transcripts.
-It appears in~\cite{Pletschacher2015} and~\cite{Strobel2020}, and it is used in several ICDAR competitions organized by Antonacopoulos, Clausner and Pletschacher~\cite{Antonacopoulos2013,antonacopoulos2015, Clausner2017,clausner2017a,ClausnerAP19}.

-In most of these works, the proposed metric is the ``Bag of Words \emph{Accuracy}'' which, using the notation of Sec.\,\ref{sec:bow}, can be expressed as: Defined in this way, its value is $0$ if $Y$ does not have any word in common with $X$ and $1$ ($100\%$) if all the words in $X$ appear in $Y$, with the same frequency.
-So it is a reasonable measure of RO-independent word recognition \emph{accuracy}.

-However, a fundamental flaw of $\mathrm{bWAC}$ is that it ignores (erroneous) word \emph{insertions}; that is, its value does not change if arbitrary words (maybe relevant or not) are added to $Y$.
-Therefore, one can just use the training set transcripts to generate a (large) word sequence, and use this unique sequence as the ``system transcript'' for every test image.
-This way $\mathrm{bWAC}$ can approach $100\%$, without even having seen the test images!\, Clearly, this makes this metric far from ideal for benchmarking.

-In addition, as the $\WER$ may be greater than $1$ (see Sec.\,\ref{sec:wcer}) and since the Bag of Words concept does not directly account for substitution errors (c.f.
-Sec\,\ref{sec:bow}), $\bWER(X,Y)$ can generally be very different from $1\!-\!\mathrm{bWAC}(X,Y)$.
-Therefore, $\mathrm{bWAC}$ can not be properly compared with the $\WER$ or with $1\!-\!\WER$ and, consequently, it can not be used to define or compute anything like the $\Delta\!\WER$.
+BoW-based assessment appears in~\cite{Pletschacher2015} and~\cite{Strobel2020}, and it has been used in several ICDAR competitions~\cite{ Clausner2017,clausner2017a,ClausnerAP19}.
+In these papers and competitions the Bag of Words concept was used to define evaluation measures based on, or related with recall (or missed words) and precision (or falsely detected words), generally combined into a kind of F-measure referred to ``success rate''~\cite{antonacopoulos2017}.
+However, the formal details of these measures are not sufficiently documented and most probably they are largely unrelated with the metrics we are proposing in this paper.
+Moreover, by relying on misses and false detections, the ``success rate'' implicitly overlooks word substitutions, thereby making it difficult to establish meaningful relations with the traditional WER.

-Our definition of $\bWER$ in Eq.\,\eqref{eq:werBoW} does estimate word substitutions, thereby making it almost identical to $\hWER$ and allowing for a proper comparison with the $\WER$.
+The definition of $\bWER$ in Eq.\,\eqref{eq:werBoW} explicitly considers substitutions, thereby making it almost identical to $\hWER$ and allowing for a proper comparison with the $\WER$.
 This leads to the introduction of $\Delta\!\WER$, which proves to be a very convenient way to measure RO logical mismatch.

 It is worth mentioning that our definition of $\bWER$ is not new.
 The idea was first suggested in~\cite{ney2000} to obtain a rough measure of the quality of Machine Translation (MT) results disregarding word order.
-Under the name ``Position-independent Error Rate'' (PER), that idea was later presented more formally in~\cite{popovic2007,popovic2011}.
+Under the name ``Position-independent Error Rate'' (PER), that idea was later presented more formally in~\cite{popovic2011}.
 By looking closely at the proposed formulation, one can observe that the core computation is indeed essentially the same as that of our Eq.\,\eqref{eq:werBoW}.